AnthonyBaratti/CS-370-Current-Emerging-Trends-in-CS/README.md

 ## Methodology
 1. Environment Setup
    The maze and game rules are defined using provided classes.
 Each state represents the agent's current position within the maze.
 2. Deep Q-Learning Model
-  A neural networks is used to approximate the Q-value function:
+  A neural network is used to approximate the Q-value function:
     - Input: current state of the maze
     - Output: Q-values for possible actions
-  The model is built using Keras with:
+  The model is building using Keras with:
     - Fully connected layers
     - Non-linear activation functions
     - Gradient-based optimization
 3. Training Process
    The agent is trained using:
      - Exploration vs exploitation strategy
      - Experience replay
      - Iterative updates to the Q-network
    Over time, the agent improves its decision-making by learning which actions lead to higher rewards.
-4. Model Evaluations
-  After training:

 ## Results